rortan134/use-selectify/README.md

 Drawing your own selection box
 </summary>

-Start by creating your box component and pass in the provided `selectionBoxRef`, then apply the `selectionBox` to the styles for the pointer coordinates.
+Start by creating your box component and pass in the provided `selectionBoxRef` from the hook, then apply the `selectionBox` to the styles for the pointer coordinates.

 > **Note**
 >